-The County (as the issuer) should disclose the following general information about conduit debt obligations (GASB 91, paragraph 25):
+The County (as the issuer) should disclose the following general information about conduit debt obligations (GASB Statement No. 91, paragraph 25):

 - a.
 A general description of the issuer's conduit debt obligation(s). - b.
 A general description of the issuer's limited commitment(s). - c.
 A general description of the issuer's voluntary commitment(s). - d.
-A general description of the issuer's additional commitment(s), including: - (1) The legal authority and limits for extending the commitment(s). - (2) The length of time of the commitment(s). - (3) Arrangements, if any, for recovering payments from the third-party obligor(s).
+A general description of the issuer's additional commitment(s), including: - (1) The legal authority and limits for extending the commitment(s). - (2) The length of time of the commitment(s). - (3) Arrangements, if any, for recovering payments from the third-party obligor(s). - e.

-e.
 The aggregate outstanding principal amount of all conduit debt obligations that share the same type of commitment(s) at the end of the reporting period.

-If the County has also recognized a liability in accordance with GASB 91, paragraphs 10-17, it should make additional disclosures as follows (GASB 91, paragraph 26):
+If the County has also recognized a liability in accordance with GASB Statement No. 91, paragraphs 10-17, it should make additional disclosures as follows (GASB Statement No. 91, paragraph 26):

-- A brief description of the timing of recognition and measurement of the liability and information about the changes in the recognized liability, including the following: - (1) Beginning-of-period balances. - (2) Increases, including initial recognition and adjustments increasing estimates. - (3) Decreases, including payments made and adjustments decreasing estimates. - (4) End-of-period balances. - b.
-Cumulative amounts of payments that have been made on the recognized liability at the reporting date, if any. - c.
-Amounts expected to be recovered from those payments, if any.
+- a.
+A brief description of the timing of recognition and measurement of the liability and information about the changes in the recognized liability, including the following: - (1) Beginning-of-period balances. - (2) Increases, including initial recognition and adjustments increasing estimates. - (3) Decreases, including payments made and adjustments decreasing estimates. - (4) End-of-period balances.